bwheel/ppt-game/README.md

-# ppt-game
+# Power Point Game

-User PowerPoint to generate levels for a 2d platformer
+## Description

+Power Point Game is a proof of concept way of using Power-Point to design platformer levels.